spanner888/CamScripts/README.md

 These catalogs usually state that the data is "starting values" or some "maximum values" and maybe other

-## References
+## References and Credits

 * FreeCAD Forum announcement/discussion [thread](https://forum.freecadweb.org/viewtopic.php?f=3&t=60818)
+* Material forum in particular [Material overhaul](https://forum.freecad.org/viewtopic.php?t=78242)
 * JobUtils.py Library Russ's lib Forum announcement/discussion [thread](https://forum.freecadweb.org/viewtopic.php?f=3&t=60818)
-...all the materials

-## Credits????
-The two scripts containing examples each kept simple by use of a related library.

 The third library provides many of the core Job features for `CamFullProcessExample.FcMacro` was created by Russ..
 Excelent example code is provided in this library in the Test## functions.
-Those exapmles have been included here and extended with many other features to give the full scripted end to end CAM process.
+Those examples have been extended here with many aded features to give the full scripted end to end CAM process.

 ??++ He also worked on CAM changes to make scripting have less user intervention to answer dialogs...???

 Path and Material developers and forum users including Russ, onekk, CSV guy...

-## References
-* FreeCAD Forum announcement/discussion [thread](https://forum.freecadweb.org/viewtopic.php?f=3&t=60818)
-* JobUtils.py Library Russ's lib Forum announcement/discussion [thread](https://forum.freecadweb.org/viewtopic.php?f=3&t=60818)
-...all the materials
+## Limitations, Feedback and Contributions

+SEVERAL ALREADY ABOVE ...just remove the section????
+See the github repo issues for latest information.

 # Release notes: